A00834245/DIME-GH-FRONT/README.md

 **Issue: Port 4200 already in use**
 - Use a different port: `ng serve --port 4201`
 - Or stop other processes using port 4200

-**Issue: `npm error code ENOENT` or "Could not read package.json"**
-- Make sure you're in the correct directory: `DIME-WEB-APP`
-- Navigate to the correct folder: `cd DIME-WEB-APP`
-- Verify you're in the right location: `ls` (should show package.json)

 ## Getting Google Maps API Key